znuny/manual/source/admin/communication/templates/index.rst

     Snippet Use in our :ref:`common features <PageNavigation ticketviews_agentticketactioncommon_snippet>` section

-Using <OTRS_*> tags is also possible.
-A limited amount of tags is available in the ticket create screens.
+Placeholders are also supported in templates.
+A limited set of placeholders is available in ticket create screens.

 .. seealso::